-APPENDIX E DRAFT TENANT RELOCATION PLAN / HOUSING
+APPENDIX E DRAFT TENANT RELOCATION PLAN

 Tenant Relocation and Protection Requirements Tenant Relocation Plan Offer Financial Compensation The choice of either: • Compensation in the form of free rent, a lump sum payment, or a combination of both, will be available for each unit eligible for Tenant Relocation Plan according to the following schedule: ○ 4 months' rent for tenancies up to 5 years; ○ 5 months' rent for tenancies over 5 years and up to 10 years; ○ 6 months' rent for tenancies over 10 years and up to 20 years; ○ 12 months' rent for tenancies over 20 years and up to 30 years; ○ 18 months' rent for tenancies over 30 years and up to 40 years; and ○ 24 months' rent for tenancies over 40 years.
-Or: • For tenants that wish exercise their Right of First Refusal to return to the new building, a temporary rent top-up to mitigate rent increases while waiting to return to the new building.
-Or: • A one-time lump sum rent top-up payment, equivalent to the estimated value of a rent top-up for 36 months (3 years).
-Notice to End Tenancies • Landlord to provide regular project updates to tenants throughout the development approvals process. • A minimum of four months' notice to end tenancy after all permits are issued is required (e.g. all development, building, and demolition permits in place).
-Moving Expenses (flat rate or arrangement of an insured moving company) • A flat rate of \$750 or \$1000 will be provided to all eligible tenants depending on the type of unit.
-Assistance in Finding Alternate Accommodation (3 options) • The City of Vancouver will distribute tenant needs assessment surveys.
-The survey summary will be used in relocation efforts and to identify tenants' needs and preferences.
+Or: • For tenants that wish to exercise their Right of First Refusal to return to the new building, a temporary rent top-up to mitigate rent increases while waiting to return to the new building.
+Or: • A lump sum rent top-up payment, equivalent to the estimated value of a rent top-up for 33 months.
+Notice to End Tenancies Landlord to provide regular project updates to tenants throughout the development approvals process.
+A minimum of four months' notice to end tenancy after all permits are issued is required (e.g. all development, building, and demolition permits in place).
+Moving Expenses (flat rate or arrangement of an insured moving company) A flat rate of \$750 or \$1000 will be provided to all eligible tenants depending on the type of unit.
+Assistance in Finding Alternate Accommodation (3 options) Staff will distribute tenant needs assessment surveys.
+These surveys will be used in relocation efforts and to identify tenants' needs and preferences.
+The applicant will be required to commit monitor rental market and provide tenants requesting assistance with three options in Vancouver that best meet the tenants' identified priorities.

-• The applicant is required to monitor rental market and provide tenants requesting assistance with three options in Vancouver that best meet the tenants' identified priorities.
-Additional Support for Low Income Tenants or Tenants Facing Other Barriers to Appropriate Housing • For low income tenants and tenants facing other barriers to housing, as defined in the TRP Policy, the applicant must commit to assisting in securing a permanent, suitable affordable housing option.
-First Right of Refusal • The applicant must commit to offering all eligible tenants the Right of First Refusal to return to the new building at either a 20% discount to city-wide average market rents by unit type for the City of Vancouver, as published annually, or at the tenant's current rent plus allowable annual increases, whichever is less.
+Additional Support for Low Income Tenants or Tenants Facing Other Barriers to Appropriate Housing The applicant is partnering with a Tenant Relocation Coordinator to assist existing tenants with finding alternate accommodation.
+For low income tenants and tenants facing other barriers to housing, as defined in the TRP Policy, the applicant will be required to commit to assisting in securing a permanent, suitable affordable housing option.
+First Right of Refusal The applicant will be required to commit to offering all eligible tenants the Right of First Refusal to return to the new building at either a 20% discount to city-wide average market rents by unit type for the City of Vancouver, as published annually, or at the tenant's current rent, whichever is less